ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 We use the `do` to put multiple html tags within a single tag.
 In this case, an \<h1\> tag containing our page title, a \<p\> tag, and finally our \<form\>.

+And the `html . renderText`?
+renderText is from Lucid, and it converts all of the `tag_` functions into text, which Scotty then sends with `html`, just like it was before when we had `"Hello World!"` in there.

 #### What's with `with`?

 So you see that `with`?
 It's how Lucid does html attributes.